 Carl then earned his juris doctorate at the University of Minnesota Law School.
 Before and after law school, he started his first paid work in portraits and sports action photography.
 Then moved to Alaska in 1999, working for two years as a law clerk for the Alaska Court System and then practicing law for nine years, in business, property, environmental and Indian law.
 After leaving the practice of law, he worked as a subsistence analyst for the Department of the Interior for over seven years.

-But, since 2004, Carl had run a photography business in addition to his “day job.”
+Since 2004, Carl has run a photography business in addition to his “day job.”
 He first provided services for weddings, portraits, sports action and commercial photography, even working as the team photographer for Anchorage’s short-lived arena football team, the Alaska Wild.
 He maintained a gallery at the Fourth Avenue Marketplace for four years, which is where he met his wife, Michelle.

 In 2008, he transited to focus solely on nature photography, selling prints at local shows and markets.
-He started providing tours and workshops in 2015.
+He started providing tours and workshops in 2015 through Arctic Light Gallery & Excursions.
 In 2018, he opened the Arctic Light Gallery at his home on the Anchorage hillside.
 Then, in 2019, he left his day job entirely.
 He and Michelle took over ownership and operations of Alaska Photo Treks, Anchorage’s premiere dedicated photo tour company.

 Carl has earned numerous awards and other recognition for his photography and his first book, Where Water is Gold.
 You can see a full history on his Artist Resume.